Michelle Sima

-Early life

-On March 15, 1963, Sima was born in Hong Kong.

 Career

 In 1980, Sima became a beauty pageant contestant in Miss Hong Kong, but she was not placed.
 In 1983, Sima became an actress in Hong Kong films.
 Sima first appeared as Pak Wing-Sin (or Dior Bai Yongxian) in The Sensational Pair, a 1983 Drama film directed by Albert Lai Gin-Kwok.
 Sima was active in the 1980s and early 1990s as a supporting actress or sex symbol role in Cantonese Romantic Comedy, Drama, and Horror films.
 Sima's last film was The Mad Monk, a 1993 Fantasy film directed by Johnnie To Kei-Fung.
 Sima is credited with over 25 films.
 In 1996, Sima retired from the film industry.